hbshci/fhi/content/challenge/faqs.md

 1. #### What is the Health Acceleration Challenge?

     Our Challenge aims to identify and promote innovations that have credible, demonstrated evidence to generate significant value for the US health care delivery system.
-In particular, we are looking for proven ideas that have yet to be widely disseminated and could benefit from access to Harvard's faculty and alumni and the senior health care leaders attending the Forum on Health Care Innovation conference in {{formatDate gsheets.dates.conference-date-main.dateFrom gsheets.formatting.date-month-withYear.fmt}}.
+In particular, we are looking for proven ideas that, if more broadly disseminated, could move the needle on cost, quality or access.

 1. #### What do you mean by "demonstrated value" and "potential to scale rapidly"?

     We want to see credible evidence from existing sites, pilots or customers that your innovation works.
 The more evidence you can provide, the stronger your application.
-Your innovation does not necessarily have to be in final product form for commercialization, but you need to provide a credible dissemination plan of how you will overcome barriers to adoption across the US.
+Your innovation does not necessarily have to be in final product form for commercialization, but you need to provide a solid dissemination plan of how you will overcome barriers to adoption across the US.

 1. #### What are examples of "credible evidence"?

-    It could be many things such as quantitative data from existing pilots showing improved patient outcomes over baseline, customer satisfaction data, or cost savings documentation.
+    You determine what your best evidence is.
+It could be quantitative data from existing pilots showing improved patient outcomes, customer satisfaction data, cost savings documentation, or anything else that demonstrates success.

 1. #### Are participants supposed to solve a specific problem?